cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 You received the error message `Cannot assign to an immutable variable.` because you tried to assign a second value to the immutable `x` variable.

+It’s important that we get compile-time errors when we attempt to change a value that’s designated as immutable because this specific situation can lead to bugs.
+If one part of our code operates on the assumption that a value will never change and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
+The cause of this kind of bug can be difficult to track down after the fact, especially when the second piece of code changes the value only _sometimes_.

 Cairo, unlike most other languages, has immutable memory.
 This makes a whole class of bugs impossible, because values will never change unexpectedly.
 This makes code easier to reason about.